js1019/NormalModes/README.md

 Please check the demos/global_conf, which shows an **extremely simple** parameter setting.
 Since the problem is deterministic, there are only a few parameters that are needed to compute the normal modes.
 You will then be able to obtain _all_ the eigenpairs in the prescribed frequency inteval.
+The values of eigenfrequencies will be shown at the end of the computation.
+The eigenfunctions will be save in binary format.
 Please check the README.md under demos/ for more details.

+**Tips**: please always check the performance and scalability before you run large-scale applications.

+**Visualization**: you need to use scripts and [Paraview](https://www.paraview.org/) in [PlanetaryModels](https://github.com/js1019/PlanetaryModels) to visualize your results.

 ## Reference
 The repository provides codes to compute planetary normal modes for [our SuperComputing (SC'18) paper](https://dl.acm.org/citation.cfm?id=3291751), see below.